 Can A Health Care Professional Get Their License Reinstated?

 License reinstatement is not guaranteed.
-The board may only reinstate or reissue a license if it determines, based on substantial evidence, that doing so serves the best interests of the public and the individual involved.
+The board may only reinstate or reissue a license if it determines that doing so serves the best interests of the public and the individual involved.

 Does Texas Law Apply To Health Care Professionals Other Than Physicians?